 What should be the standard practice baseline if Step 2 yields more than two feasible options?
 (See Appendix C, Section 10.1.1.1.12, Lowest First-Year Cost Option, for detailed discussions and supporting argument for each recommendation.)

+PG&E Recommendation

+PG&E proposed using the lowest first-year cost and several other stakeholders (SCE, Ecology Action, Lockheed Martin, and SCG) supported using lowest first-year cost option.

+Responses to PG&E Recommendation

-PG&E proposed using the lowest first-year costusing the lowesAn ex post evaluator disagreed with choosing the lowest first-year cost option to select the standard practice baseline, arguing that choosing the lowest first-year cost goes against the market-based (most common) choice being the baseline.
+[1] An ex post evaluator disagreed with choosing the lowest first-year cost option to select the standard practice baseline, arguing that choosing the lowest first-year cost goes against the market-based (most common) choice being the baseline.
 The most common option is the definition of standard practice.
 The evaluator asked why the baseline should revert to the lowest first-year cost.

 See PG&E’s response to the use of the most common choice in Appendix C, Section 10.1.1.1.12 Lowest First-Year Cost Option, under “Use case where Step 2 yields more than two feasible options.”

+[2] SCG noted that we need to include the lowest cost as determined by customer.

+[3] PG&E commented that to avoid proposed lowest first-year cost being perceived inadvertently as simply repairing or maintenance of existing equipment, we clarify that the lowest first-year cost must be viable, common, and incremental to existing conditions (e.g., repairing or maintenance of existing equipment isn’t incremental to existing condition), not necessarily the most predominant in the market.
+It is necessary for developers to provide evidence to validate that it’s presently commonly purchased (e.g., collecting information or data from vendors and/or subject matter experts).
+When a market-based ISP study on such an option is necessary and justifiable, then the process in ISP study guidance document should be followed.

+CPUC Recommendation